fc9734ygn/oddspot-backend/README.md

 ## Tests:

 The features have been changing a lot which resulted in me writing tests after a while of the feature being implemented.
 For starters, I've added unit tests for the domain layer.
-I'm planning to add more tests as the project progresses.
+I'm planning to add integration tests as a top priority.

 ## Future Enhancements:

 The project is still in its early stages, and there are a lot of things that need to be done.
-Unfortunately, the task board is private but for the most part right now it consists of additional features and some technical improvements - HTTPS, adding a cron job to delete trash uploads (when for example spot submission fails after the image is already uploaded), E2E/integration tests, add CI/CD, etc.
+Unfortunately, the task board is private but for the most part, right now it consists of additional features and some technical improvements - HTTPS, corrupted uploaded files cleanup, E2E/integration tests, add CI/CD, etc.

 ## How to Run: